What is Turbulence?

 It’s annoying but rarely dangerous and your plane won’t crash because of it.

 Turbulence is probably the single most common cause of anxiety for airline passengers, yet it rarely causes the pilots any concerns about the safety of the aircraft.
-In all but the most extreme cases, turbulence is not a danger to the safety of the flight, rather more of an uncomfortable inconvience.
+In all but the most extreme cases, turbulence is not a danger to the safety of the flight, rather more of an uncomfortable inconvenience.

-There are a number of different types of turbulence, some of which can be detected by most commercial aircraft, whilst other types are invisable.
+There are a number of different types of turbulence, some of which can be detected by most commercial aircraft, whilst other types are invisible.

 Turbulence comprises of the following types: